 Coconut is a wonderful oil that offers flavor and great benefits to using in your meals.
 Coconut oil liquifies when it’s warmer than 75 degrees otherwise its a semi-soft oil you can scoop out with a spoon.

-Yes, it’s a very stable oil and can withstand high temperatures to prepare your meal.
+Coconut oil is a very stable oil and can withstand high temperatures to prepare your meal.
+Enjoy!

 If I can’t find a good mango or don’t like mangos, can I use another salsa?

 Yes, mango salsa offers the sweet and the spicy together in one lovely bite.
 But you aren’t limited to this flavor!
 Try substituting pineapple.
 You could also buy a jar of salsa in a pinch with any fruit added.